aredn/documentation/arednHow-toGuides/supernodes.rst

 Setting up a Supernode
 ----------------------

 Typically a Supernode is configured on a dedicated *Mikrotik hAP ac2*.
 Its sole task is to serve as a node on the Supernode network.
-The local sub-mesh network is linked to the Supernode using a :abbr:`DtD (Device to Device)` link on one of its LAN ports which is configured for *dtdlink* on the *Advanced Network* display (Port 5 by default).
+The local network is linked to the Supernode using a :abbr:`DtD (Device to Device)` link on one of its LAN ports which is configured for *dtdlink* on the *Advanced Network* display (Port 5 by default).

 .. image:: _images/supernode-localDTD.png
    :alt: DtD Link Example